cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 It might appear that this program will bind a single unit (mono) and will make it patrol between coordinates (10, 10) and (20, 20).
 What will actually happen is that the mono will travel close to the coordinates given.
 However, then it will stay practically in one place, as the commands to move to one point and to the other point will alternate too fast.

 The solution to this problem is to detect whether the unit has completed the command, and only when it did, issue another command.
-In case of movements, you need to verify the unit has arrived to the destination before issuing a new command:
+In case of movements, you need to verify the unit has arrived at the destination before issuing a new command:

 ```Mindcode
 require units;